 If you’d like to dig deeper into biblical teaching on integrity, I recommend digging into the gospels and asking, “What did Jesus do or say that was unexpected or might have made others feel uncomfortable?: Most likely, he was revealing a truth or being honest about something that could offend someone’s pride or challenge appearances.
 He was demonstrating moments of bold integrity.

-If you’d like to read more about disciplining your children and building up their character, check out:
+If you’d like to read more about raising children of integrity and character, check out: